-In its most simple format, a POS system is a cash register which captures sales.
-According to Wikipedia, the basic, fundamental definition of a POS System, is a system which allows the processing and recording of transactions between a company and their consumers, at the time in which goods and/or services are purchased.
+In its most simple format, a POS system is a cash register that captures sales.
+According to Wikipedia, the basic, fundamental definition of a Point of Sale (POS) system, is a system that allows the processing and recording of transactions between a company and their consumers, at the time in which goods and/or services are purchased.
 The system calculates the amount to be paid for products or services, and an invoice may be optionally printed.
 The customer then pays, typically having options such as cash or credit card for example.
-Sometimes Point of Sales (POS) is referred to as Point of Purchase (POP).
+Sometimes Point of Sales (POS) is referred to as the Point of Purchase (POP).
 With the advent of more sophisticated, integrated POS software systems, the term Retail Management system is sometimes used instead of Point of Sale system, but the most common terminology is Point of Sale (POS).

 What is an integrated Point of Sale system?

-An integrated POS system will manage both the sales transactions as well as inventory control, which means that customer and stock information and all the related data is accessed from a central database which is maintained and updated by the ERP (Enterprise Resource Planning) system.
-So rather than having the retail sales handled by a stand-alone system, which then has to be updated into the main bookkeeping, financial or inventory system, the POS system is fully integrated with all the other aspects of the business’s processes.
-An integrated POS system combines all the benefits of a sophisticated cash register and fully integrates this to what is often referred to as the back office system.
+An integrated POS system will manage both the sales transactions as well as inventory control, which means that customer and stock information and all the related data are accessed from a central database which is maintained and updated by the ERP (Enterprise Resource Planning) system.
+So rather than having the retail sales handled by a stand-alone system, which then has to be updated into the main bookkeeping, financial, or inventory system, the POS system is fully integrated with all the other aspects of the business’s processes.
+An integrated POS system combines all the benefits of a sophisticated cash register and fully integrates this to what is often referred to as the back-office system.